 Maturity in conduct and modesty in dress are expected of all students.
-The college policy for behavior and dress is based on the General and Special Rules as found in the Manual of the Church of the Nazarene (2013-2017).
+The college policy for behavior and dress is based on the Covenant of Christian Conduct as found in the Manual of the Church of the Nazarene (2013-2017).